games647/Minecraft-Blocked-Servers/ReadMe.md

 ### In Minecraft 1.9.3 r3 and 1.9.3 official release

 Implementation was re-added.
-Now with wildcards
+Now with wildcards.

+Mojang introduced a new library.
+This can be found in .minecraft/libraries/com/mojang/netty/1.4

+There you can find the method
+``java
+isBlockedServer(String)
+``
+, which is nearly equal to the one in 1.9.3 r2. **This makes it possible to block these servers also for older Minecraft versions** .